 Meanwhile, please share this post wherever you do social media (The picture below is pinnable!).
-And if you’re still considering paying that $750-$2000 for personalized travel tips, contact me.
+And if you’re still considering paying that $750-$2000 for personalized travel tips, contact me instead.
 Maybe we can work out a deal!

-Do you have any tips you could add about traveling solo?
+Do you have any tips you could add about solo travel for women?
 Please comment below!

 I am a co-host of Travel Photo Thursday, along with Jan from Budget Travel Talk, Ruth from Tanama Tales and Nancie from Budget Travelers Sandbox.
 If you have a travel blog and want to join in, do the following: